How To Feed A Loon

 Notes

-The sauce can be made up to days in advance.
+The sauce can be made up to a day in advance.
 Keep in the fridge in an air-tight container.
 After the brie has baked, reheat the sauce over medium heat.

-If you can't find a 16 oz. wheel of brie, you can use a 13 oz, or two 8 oz wheels.
+If you can't find a 16 oz. wheel of Brie, you can use a 13-oz or two 8-oz wheels.
 If you go larger than 16 oz, you'll need to increase the bake time, usually to 30 or 40 minutes.
-Once the top of the brie is starting to bubble slightly, the cheese is ready.
+Once the top of the Brie starts to bubble slightly, the cheese is ready.

 The dish can be reheated in a microwave on HIGH in 30-second intervals until warmed through.